-- (b) The location of new elementary and middle schools proximate to residential neighborhoods. - (c) The location of new schools within reasonable walking distance of the residential dwelling units served by the schools, as practicable, under the student assignment program. - (d) The location of new high schools on the periphery of residential neighborhoods, with access to major roads. - (e) Compatibility of the school site with present and projected uses of adjacent property. - (f) Encouragement of community redevelopment and revitalization and efficient use of existing infrastructure and discouraging urban sprawl. - (g) Land availability, site acquisition and development costs, and degree of urbanization. - (h) Safe access to and from the school site by pedestrians and vehicles. - (i) Availability of public facilities and services necessary to serve the proposed school, concurrent with the impacts of the school. - (j) Environmental constraints that could preclude development of a public school on the site if mitigation is not available or practicable. - (k) Impact on archaeological or historic sites listed in the National Register of Historic Places or designated by the Local Government County as a locally significant historic or archaeological resource. - (I) Soil characteristics that indicate the proposed site is suitable for development or is adaptable for development and outdoor educational purposes with the provision of drainage improvements. - (m) The proposed location in relation to the Local Government's County stormwater management plans or watershed management plans. - (n) The proposed location in relation to the velocity flood zone, a floodway, or the Coastal High Hazard Area, as delineated in the Local Government's County Growth Management Comprehensive Plan. - (o) The ability of the site to accommodate the required parking, circulation and queuing of vehicles. - (p) The proposed location in relation to any airports considering the requirements of Section 333.03, Florida Statutes F.S., which regulates the construction of public educational facilities in the vicinity of an airport. - 5.36.3 Timing.
-As early as practicable 120 days, but no less than 60 days prior to acquiring or leasing property that may be used for a new public educational facility, or initiating the renovation remodeling or expansion affecting capacity of an existing school, the School Board District shall provide written notice of same to the applicable Local Government County.
-The CountyLocal Government, upon receipt of this notice, shall notify the School DistrictBoard within 45 days if the proposed new school site or the site for the proposed remodeling or expansion affecting capacityrenovation or expansion of an existing school is consistent with the land use categories and policies of theits Comprehensive Plan County's Growth Management Plan.
-This preliminary notice does not constitute the County'sa determination of consistency by the Local Government pursuant to Section 1013.33(121), Florida Statutes F.S.-
+- residential dwelling units served by the schools, as practicable, under the student assignment program. - (d) The location of new high schools on the periphery of residential neighborhoods, with access to major roads. - (e) Compatibility of the school site with present and projected uses of adjacent property. - (f) Encouragement of community redevelopment and revitalization and efficient use of existing infrastructure and discouraging urban sprawl. - (g) Land availability, site acquisition and development costs, and degree of urbanization. - (h) Safe access to and from the school site by pedestrians and vehicles. - (i) Availability of public facilities and services necessary to serve the proposed school, concurrent with the impacts of the school. - (j) Environmental constraints that could preclude development of a public school on the site if mitigation is not available or practicable. - (k) Impact on archaeological or historic sites listed in the National Register of Historic Places or designated by the Local Government as a locally significant historic or archaeological resource. - (I) Soil characteristics that indicate the proposed site is suitable for development or is adaptable for development and outdoor educational purposes with the provision of drainage improvements. - (m) The proposed location in relation to the Local Government's stormwater management plans or watershed management plans. - (n) The proposed location in relation to the velocity flood zone, a floodway, or the Coastal High Hazard Area, as delineated in the Local Government's Comprehensive Plan. - (o) The ability of the site to accommodate the required parking, circulation and queuing of vehicles. - (p) The proposed location in relation to any airports considering the requirements of Section 333.03, F.S., which regulates the construction of public educational facilities in the vicinity of an airport. - 6.3 Timing.
+As early as120 days, but no less than 60 days prior to acquiring or leasing property that may be used for a new public educational facility, expansions, construction that changes the primary use of a facility, stadium construction, or construction which results in a greater than five percent increase in student capacity or initiating the remodeling or expansion affecting capacity of an existing school, the School District shall provide written notice of same to the applicable Local Government.
+The Local Government, upon receipt of this notice, shall notify the School District within 45 days if the proposed new school site or expansions, construction that changes the primary use of a facility, stadium construction, or construction which results in a greater than five percent increase in student capacity the site for the proposed remodeling or expansion affecting capacity of an existing school is consistent with its Comprehensive Plan.
+The Local Government shall also provide the School District with a preliminary assessment of potential infrastructure impacts.
+This preliminary notice does not constitute a determination of consistency by the Local Government pursuant to Section 1013.33(12), F.S.

-Section 76.
+Section 7.
 Supporting Infrastructure